Anglo-Egyptian War: Telegraph

 In the wake of the advancing columns, telegraph lines were laid on either side of the Sweet Water canal.
-At 2 am (13 September) Wolseley successfully sent a message to the Major General Sir H. Macpherson VC on the extreme left with the Indian Contingent and the Naval Brigade.
+At 2 am on 13 September, Wolseley successfully sent a message to the Major General Sir Herbert Macpherson on the extreme left with the Indian Contingent and the Naval Brigade.
 At Tell El Kebir a field telegraph office was established in a saloon carriage, which Arabi Pasha had travelled in the day before.
-At 8:30 am (13 September) after the victory at the battle of Tell El Kebir, Wolseley used the telegram to send messages of his victory to Queen Victoria; he received a reply from her at 9.15 am the same day.
-Once they had got connected to the permanent line the Section also worked the Theiber sounder and the telephone.
+At 8:30 am on 13 September, after the victory at the battle of Tell El Kebir, Wolseley used the telegram to send messages of his victory to Queen Victoria; he received a reply from her at 9.15 am the same day.
+Once they had got connected to the permanent line, the Section also worked the Theiber sounder and the telephone.

 Army Post Office Corps

 The forerunners of Royal Engineers (Postal Section) made their debut on this campaign.
-They were specially raised from the 24th Middlesex Rifle Volunteers (Post Office Rifles) and for the first time in British military history, post office clerks trained as soldiers, provided a dedicated postal service to an army in the field.
-During the battle of Kassassin they became the first Volunteers ever to come under enemy fire.
+They were specially raised from the 24th Middlesex Rifle Volunteers (Post Office Rifles) and for the first time in British military history, post office clerks trained as soldiers provided a dedicated postal service to an army in the field.
+During the battle of Kassassin they became the first Volunteers to come under enemy fire.

 Aftermath

 ‘Urabi's trial

 Prime Minister Gladstone initially sought to put ‘Urabi on trial and execute him, portraying him as "a self-seeking tyrant whose oppression of the Egyptian people still left him enough time, in his capacity as a latter-day Saladin, to massacre Christians."
 After glancing through his captured diaries and various other evidence, there was little with which to "demonize" ‘Urabi in a public trial.
-His charges were down-graded, after which he admitted to rebellion and was sent into exile.
+His charges were downgraded, after which he admitted to rebellion and was sent into exile.

 British occupation

-British troops then occupied Egypt until the Anglo-Egyptian Treaty of 1922 and Anglo-Egyptian treaty of 1936, giving gradual control back to the government of Egypt.
+British troops then occupied Egypt until the Unilateral Declaration of Egyptian Independence of 1922 and Anglo-Egyptian treaty of 1936, giving gradual control back to the government of Egypt.

 Hopkins argues that Britain continued its occupation of Egypt after 1882 in order to guarantee British investments: "Britain had important interests to defend in Egypt and she was prepared to withdraw only if conditions guaranteeing the security of those interests were met—and they never were."
 Consistent with this view, investment in Egypt increased during the British occupation, interest rates fell, and bond prices rose.

+The 1936 treaty was abrogated by the Wafdist government in 1951 and sponsored guerrilla attacks by Egyptian Nationalists of British troops in the Suez Canal Zone.
+That started the Suez Emergency which resulted in 450 military deaths for the British and pressured them to sign the 1954 Anglo-Egyptian evacuation agreement which led to the final withdrawal of all British troops from Egypt, ending the British occupation of Egypt.